Owenism: United Kingdom

 Between 1829 and 1835, Owenite socialism was politicized through two organizations; the British Association for the Promotion of Co-operative Knowledge, and its successor, the National Union of the Working Classes (founded in 1831, and abandoned in 1835).
 The aim of B.A.P.C.K. was to promote cooperatives, but its members recognized that political reform was necessary if they were to achieve that end.
-They thus formed a "Political Union" which was the principal form of political activity in the period before the Great Reform Act of 1832.
+They thus formed a "Political Union" which was the principal form of political activity in the period before the Reform Act 1832.
 Political Unions organized petitioning campaigns meant to sway parliament.
 The B.A.P.C.K. leadership thus formed the National Union of the Working Classes (N.U.W.C.) to push for a combination of Owenism and radical democratic political reform.

 Owen himself resisted the N.U.W.C.'s political efforts at reform, and by 1833, he was an acknowledged leader of the British trade union movement.
 In February 1834, he helped form Britain's first national labour organization, the Grand National Consolidated Trades Union.
 The organisation began to break up in the summer of 1834 and by November, it had ceased to function.

 It was from this heady mix of working class trade unionism, co-operativism, and political radicalism in the disappointed wake of the 1832 Reform Bill and the 1834 New Poor Law, that a number of prominent Owenite leaders such as William Lovett, John Cleave and Henry Hetherington helped form the London Working Men's Association in 1836.
 The London Working Men's Association led the Chartist movement demanding universal suffrage.
 Many have viewed Owenite socialism and Chartism as mutually hostile because of Owen's refusal to engage in politics.
-However, Chartists and Owenites were “many parts but one body” in this initial stage.
+However, Chartists and Owenites were "many parts but one body" in this initial stage.